jrr6/fpv_final_project/README.md

 ## (Work in Progress) CPS Transformation

+(Because this work is ongoing and still rough around the edges, it has been moved to the `development` branch of this repository.)

 This portion of the project is still a work in progress -- there are almost certainly still a plethora of bugs, slightly-off theorem statements, and less-than-optimal design choices.
 The basic idea was to (1) define (very simple)